Honey Business: How to Raise Bees for Money

 2. Big, strong colonies produce large honey crops.
 Big, strong colonies also tend to swarm, which hurts honey production.
 The idea is to keep a large population of bees without having them swarm.
 It’s like walking a tightrope.
 How to do this is the essence of beekeeping and central to the craft.
 Methods and timing will vary from one region to another.
 Sometimes I think that this central theme gets lost among other beekeeping concerns.

 3. It’s better to over-super than under-super.
 Supers are the boxes of comb in which the bees store surplus honey, the honey that you will harvest.
 Giving the bees plenty of space in which to store honey encourages the collection of nectar and helps discourage swarming.
 It is important that you stay ahead of them and give them plenty of space.
-You have be careful not to overdo it or the bees will store a little in each super, but not fill them out.
-Also, as you add boxes you are adding space that the bees have to guard against pests like the small hive beetle and wax moth.
+You have to be careful not to overdo it or the bees will store a little in each super, but not fill them out.
+Also, as you add boxes, you are adding space that the bees have to guard against pests like the small hive beetle and wax moth.

 4. In most parts of the country, it’s very difficult to increase colony numbers by making splits and still make a honey crop.
 A split is basically dividing an established colony into two, or more, colonies.
 In many parts of the country, it takes the entire honey production season for the split colonies to grow into full-sized production colonies.
 If you want to grow your apiary by making your own splits, you will sacrifice honey production.